 Bryman A (2nd edn.
 2004) Social Research Methods.
 Oxford: Oxford University Press

 Walliman N (2007) Your Research Project.
 London: Sage

-Develop research questions and conduct preliminary empirical research using both quantitative and qualitative research techniques.
+5.Initiate research questions and conduct preliminary empirical research using both quantitative and qualitative research techniques.

 The intended generic learning outcomes are as follows.
 On successfully completing the module students will be able to:

 1.Gain skills in presentation and debate, both verbal and written